About The Children.org ~ A Parental Advocate Group

 NOTICE: Once you have completed this expression of interest (mini-application), you will be contacted by telephone.

-By submitting your expression of interest you are consenting to receive telephone calls from our Parental Advocate Group even if you are currently on a Do Not Call list.
+By submitting your expression of interest you are consenting to receive telephone calls (and texts) from our Parental Advocate Group even if you are currently on a Do Not Call list.

 How We Help